 Performance 4-ESS2-1 Expectation Make observations and/or measurements to provide evidence of the effects of weathering or the rate of erosion by water, ice, wind, or vegetation.
-Dimensions Planning and Carrying Out Investigations ESS2.A: Earth Materials and SystemsRainfall helps to shape the land and • Cause and Effect Make observations and/or affects the types of living things found relationships are measurements to produce in a region.
-Water, ice, wind, living routinely identified, data to serve as the basis for organisms, and gravity break rocks, tested, and used to evidence for an explanation soils, and sediments into smaller explain change. of a phenomenon. particles and move them around.
-Clarifications Clarification Statement and Content Examples of variables to o test could include: angle of slope in the do wnhill movement of Limits water, amount of veget ation, speed of wind, relative rate of deposi tion, cycles of freezing and thawing of water, c cycles of heating and cooling, and volume of water flow.
-Content Limits Students aren't expected ed to know the flow of energy that causes th e phenomena.
-Assessment is limited to o one form of erosion.
-Assessment does not in clude chemical erosion.
-Students do not need to o know : Sedimentation, Earth's interior, crys tallization, minerals, the rock cycle, dynamic ford ces, feedback interactions, constructive force es, or deformation.
-Science Erosion, freeze, movement, cyc le, weathering, ocean, sediment, vegetation , particle, earthquake, Vocabulary volcanoes, thaw.
-Students are Expected to Know Science composition, slope, continental boundaries, trench, minerals, plate tectonics, topography.
-Students are Not Expected to Know Phenomena Context/ Some example phenomena for 4-ESS2-1: Phenomena Rocks in the bottom of a often have sharp edges a river are usually smooth, but the rocks sitt and corners ing on the ground nearby Near its start in Colorad lo, the bed of the North Platte River is cover ed with boulders.
-Some five hundred miles awa y in Nebraska, the bed of the river is mostly sand. • New gullies appear in a gravel driveway after a heavy rain.
-Over the course of a sur mmer there is a series of major storms.
-At th ne end of the season, the channel of a small strea m running through a grassy park is significar ntly wider than it was before the storms.
-This Perf I ormance Expectation and associa ted Evidence Statements support the follow ing Task Demands.
+Dimensions Planning and Carrying Out Investigations Make observations and/or measurements to produce data to serve as the basis for evidence for an explanation of a phenomenon.
+ESS2.A: Earth Materials and Systems Rainfall helps to shape the land and affects the types of living things found in a region.
+Water, ice, wind, living organisms, and gravity break rocks, soils, and sediments into smaller particles and move them around.
+Cause and Effect relationships are routinely identified, tested, and used to explain change.
+Clarifications and Content Limits Examples of variables to test could include: angle of slope in the downhill movement of water, amount of vegetation, speed of wind, relative rate of deposition, cycles of freezing and thawing of water, cycles of heating and cooling, and volume of water flow.
+Content Limits Students aren't expected to know the flow of energy that causes the phenomena.
+Assessment is limited to one form of erosion.
+Assessment does not include chemical erosion.
+Students do not need to know: Sedimentation, Earth's interior, crystallization, minerals, the rock cycle, dynamic forces, feedback interactions, constructive forces, or deformation.
+Science Vocabulary Students are Expected to Know Erosion, freeze, movement, cycle, weathering, ocean, sediment, vegetation, particle, earthquake, volcanoes, thaw.
+Science Vocabulary Students are Not Expected to Know Composition, slope, continental boundaries, trench, minerals, plate tectonics, topography.
+Phenomena Context/ Phenomena Some example phenomena for 4-ESS2-1: Rocks in the bottom of a river are usually smooth, but the rocks sitting on the ground nearby often have sharp edges and corners.
+Near its start in Colorado, the bed of the North Platte River is covered with boulders.
+Some five hundred miles away in Nebraska, the bed of the river is mostly sand.
+New gullies appear in a gravel driveway after a heavy rain.
+Over the course of a summer there is a series of major storms.
+At the end of the season, the channel of a small stream running through a grassy park is significantly wider than it was before the storms.
+This Perf formance Expectation and associated Evidence Statements support the following Task Demands.
 Task Demands 1.
-Identify the factors that affect weatherin g or the rate of erosion by water, ice, wind, o or vegetation.
+Identify the factors that affect weathering or the rate of erosion by water, ice, wind, or vegetation.